whizzbbig/solutions-of-errors-floema_course-/README.md

 ## Error 24
 ```
-when I go to npm start in the terminal it's ok but when I open the about page I receive the error "TypeError: Prismic.getApi is not a function".
+when I go to npm start in the terminal it's ok.
+but, when I open the about page I receive the error "TypeError: Prismic.getApi is not a function".
 ```

 ### Reason